-The Fund is exposed to daily cash redemptions of its units.
+The Fund is exposed to daily cash redemptions of its units in two of the classes and weekly redemptions on the other two classes.
 Its policy is therefore to hold investments that are traded in an active market and can be readily disposed.